Base11Studios/base11site/_posts/2023-03-23-pretty-swiftui-line-charts.md

 }
 ```

-The code above results in a simple utilitarian looking chart that plots our 3 points on a line.
+The code above results in a simple, practical-looking chart that plots our 3 points on a line.

 ![basic line chart with 3 points](/images/swift-charts/line-chart-1a.png)